Asa Eldridge

-Contemporary Account
+Contemporary account

 Charles Francis Swift says of Eldridge:

-More Recent and Extensive Account
+More recent and extensive account

 Recent research has revealed many additional details about Asa Eldridge's career, including an earlier record-setting voyage two decades before his more famous feat on the Red Jacket.
 That earlier record came in 1833 on the ship America, which Eldridge took from Boston to Calcutta in 89 days – a time that remained unbeaten for the next two decades, and was then only bettered by one of the new generation of clipper ships.
 The new research also identified a number of other vessels that Eldridge commanded during his career that had not previously been linked with him.
 These include three sailing ships that he took to the Far East in the 1830s; another that he sailed around the "cotton triangle" in the early 1840s; a second Dramatic Liner, in addition to the Roscius long associated with him; and two early transatlantic steamships.
 Eldridge's close connection to the first of those steamships appears to have been the circumstance that introduced him to Cornelius Vanderbilt, and in turn to his appointment as commander of the North Star.